harrisonlab/phytophthora/10300_analysis/effector_characterisation.md

 67
 The number of RxLRs unique to Augustus models:
 18
+P.parisitica - 310
+The number of ORF RxLRs overlapping Augustus RxLRs:
+240
+The number of Augustus RxLRs overlapping ORF RxLRs:
+240
+The number of RxLRs unique to ORF models:
+102
+The number of RxLRs unique to Augustus models:
+27
 P.capsici - LT1534
 The number of ORF RxLRs overlapping Augustus RxLRs:
 114